EwenG/flapjax-cljs/README.md

 * Makes flapjax compatible with the google-closure compiler `:advanced` compilation mode.

 * Several flapjax functions are defined on prototypes.
 Flapjax-cljs wraps the flapjax functions in the `com.ewen.flapjax-cljs` namespace to make them plain functions.
-Original flapjax functions are still available in the `F` namespace.
+The original flapjax functions are still available in the `F` namespace.

 * Extends the `extractValueB` function to work on [clojurescript atoms](http://clojure.org/atoms).